 If you want to use Amazon Photos without being a Prime member, there is no free option.
 You’ll have to subscribe to one of their paid storage tiers.

-The good news about Google Photos is that you get unlimited pics and video storage for free.
+The good news about Google Photos is that, in the past, you got unlimited pics and video storage for free.
 Yes, you read that right — free unlimited storage for your photo library.
-The catch, however, is that you can only save compressed versions of your pictures and videos.
+The catch, however, is that you could only save compressed versions of your pictures and videos.
+And photos uploaded after June 1, 2021, are counted toward storage.

 If your iPhone is connected to an iCloud account, it means you’re splitting that 5 GB of free storage between your photos, notes, text messages, contacts, and iPhone backup file.
 As you can imagine, that 5 GB doesn’t go far when you take all of those things into consideration.